NixOS/nix.dev/source/tutorials/cross-compilation.md

 ## Real-world cross compiling of a Hello World example

-To show off the power of cross compilation in Nix, let's build our own Hello World program by cross compiling it as static executables to `armv6l-unknown-linux-gnueabihf` and `x86_64-w64-mingw32` (Windows) platforms and run the resulting executable with [an emulator](https://en.wikipedia.org/wiki/Emulator).
+The following example cross compiles a Hello World program as static executables to `armv6l-unknown-linux-gnueabihf` and `x86_64-w64-mingw32` (Windows) platforms, and runs the resulting executable with [an emulator](https://en.wikipedia.org/wiki/Emulator).

 Given we have a `cross-compile.nix`: